 DATA COLLECTION AND MODELLING

-In October 2019, Grow PNG engaged agtech start-up Enveritas to analyze satellite data in the Markham Area.
+Grow PNG engaged agritech start-up Enveritas in 2019 to analyze satellite data in the Markham Area.
 The information captured included weather (annual rainfall, monthly temperatures), terrain (slope, elevation), soil, and other variables that can guide crop selection, planting investments, and agronomic management in the region.

-At the end of 2019, Papua New Guinea University of Technology was engaged to collect 80 soil samples along the Markham Region and conduct a soil chemical content analysis, specifically looking at nitrogen, potassium, and phosphorus content, soil density, and hydrology indicators.
+Papua New Guinea University of Technology was also engaged to collect 80 soil samples in the Markham Region and conduct a soil chemical content analysis, specifically looking at nitrogen, potassium, and phosphorus content, soil density, and hydrology indicators.

 allow business leaders to make better decisions around crop selection and planning investments in the valley